MeVisLab/examples/mevislab.github.io/content/tutorials/visualization.md

 # Visualization in MeVisLab {#TutorialVisualization}
 ## Introduction

-Images and data objects can be rendered in 2D, 3D and 4D and interacted with in several ways using a set of tools available through MeVisLab.
+Images and data objects can be rendered in 2D and 3D and interacted with in several ways using a set of tools available through MeVisLab.
-In this chapter in particular, we will focus on two- and three-dimensional visualizations and simple image interaction.
+In this chapter in particular, we will focus on simple image interaction with two- and three-dimensional visualizations.

 {{<alert class="info" caption="Info">}}
 Not only pixel- and voxel-based data, but also scene objects and 3D scenes can be visualized.
 See our tutorial on [OpenInventorModules](/tutorials/openinventor#TutorialOpenInventorModules) for further information.